-In this section, we address the two electromagnetic resonant systems mentioned in the primary text: a resonant cavity and an LC circuit.
-We establish a parameterization for the interaction between quantized resonant modes and potential signals, such as an effective current.
-The left panel of Fig.\,\ref{fig:cc} illustrates the two detection schemes.
-A cavity mode is generated resonantly once its frequency falls within the resonant bandwidth and its wave function spatially overlaps.
-Superconducting LC circuits employ pick-up loops to convert the magnetic flux induced by the effective current in a shielded room into a voltage signal.
-Furthermore, the appendix presents equivalent circuit representations of a cavity mode.
+In this section, we introduce two electromagnetic resonant systems commonly used as detectors: resonant cavities and LC circuits.
+The left panel of Fig.~\ref{fig:cc} illustrates these detection schemes.
+We detail the parameterization of the interaction between quantized resonant modes and an effective current signal.
+A cavity mode resonates when the current’s frequency falls within the resonant bandwidth and its wave function spatially overlaps with the cavity mode.
+Superconducting LC circuits utilize pick-up loops to convert the magnetic flux, induced by the effective current in a shielded environment, into a voltage signal.
+Additionally, section~\ref{sec:circuit-representation} presents equivalent circuit representations of a cavity mode.

-\subsection{Resonant cavity}
+\subsection{Resonant Cavity}

-One can compute the electromagnetic fields generated in the presence of an effective current denoted as $J^\mu_{\rm eff}$.
-To amplify this weak signal effectively, a resonant cavity with low dissipation, characterized by a significant quality factor $Q_{\rm int}$, serves as a simple means.
-Within a cavity of volume $V$, the electromagnetic fields become quantized bound states, with their wavefunctions in the Coulomb gauge parameterized as follows:
+Electromagnetic fields can be generated in the presence of an effective current, denoted as $J^\mu_{\rm eff}$.
+A resonant cavity, characterized by a low dissipation quality factor $Q_{\rm int}$, provides a straightforward means to amplify this weak signal.
+Within the cavity volume $V$, the electromagnetic fields become quantized bound states.
+Their wavefunctions, parameterized in the Weyl gauge, are expressed as: follows:

-In the above equation, the discrete sum is taken over various modes labeled by $n$, and $\hat{a}_n$ and $\hat{a}_n^\dagger$ are annihilation and creation operators for a mode characterized by an eigenfrequency $\omega_{\rm rf}^n$ and a wavefunction $\vec{\epsilon}_n(\vec{r}\,)$.
-When considering a perfect conductor as the boundary, each mode arises from the solution to the vacuum Maxwell equations $\Box \vec{A} = 0$, subject to the boundary conditions:
+In this equation, the discrete sum over the various modes $n$, with $\hat{a}_n$ and $\hat{a}_n^\dagger$ representing the annihilation and creation operators, respectively, each mode is characterized by an eigenfrequency $\omega_{\rm rf}^n$ and a wavefunction $\vec{\epsilon}_n(\vec{r}\,)$.
+With a perfect conductor as the boundary, each resonant mode arises from solving the vacuum Maxwell equations $\Box \vec{A} = 0$, subject to the boundary conditions: